Kieran Behan: Gymnastics career

-one month prior to the London Olympic Games Behan broke the metatarsal in his foot despite this injury he competed At the London Olympics, unfortunately not qualify for the individual all-around, or any of the event finals.
+One month prior to the London Olympic Games, Behan broke the metatarsal in his foot; despite this injury, he competed at the London Olympics.
+He did not qualify for the individual all-around or any of the event finals.

 In the months that followed the London 2012 Olympics, Behan underwent further knee surgery on his Left knee.
-Due to the tumour surgery as a child, Behan had part of his left quadriceps muscle removed meaning that this leg would always be impaired.
-The 2010 ACL surgery on that leg later caused more instability and in 2013 he underwent another possible career ending surgery (Micro Fractur surgery).

-After a long rehab process he again defied the odds and returned to compete in the 2014 Artistic World Championships in China.
+Due to the tumour surgery as a child, Behan had part of his left quadriceps muscle removed, meaning that this leg would always be impaired.
+The 2010 ACL surgery on that leg later caused more instability, and in 2013 he underwent another possible career-ending microfracture surgery.
+After a long rehab process, he again defied the odds and returned to compete in the 2014 Artistic World Championships in China.

-2015 saw Behan have a steady competitive season for the first time in his career seeing him compete in the 2015 European Olympic Games, becoming the first Irish Gymnast to qualify to a European All Around Final and into his second European floor final, finishing just outside the medals in 4th place.
+2015 saw Behan have a steady competitive season for the first time in his career, seeing him compete in the 2015 European Olympic Games, becoming the first Irish Gymnast to qualify to a European All Around Final and into his second European floor final, finishing just outside the medals in 4th place.
 Later in 2015, Behan competed in the Glasgow World Championships, qualifying to the final stage for the 2016 Rio Olympic Games.

 In April 2016, Behan took part in the Aquece Rio Final Gymnastics Qualifier and qualified to compete in the 2016 Summer Olympics winning a silver medal on the floor exercise, becoming the only Irish gymnast to qualify for two Olympic Games.
 At the 2016 Olympics, he did not reach the final for any of his events.
 He continued on in his floor routine, despite dislocating his knee on his first tumbling line.
-Ultimately this would be the last competition Behan would compete in due to the left knee dislocation.
-After returning home from his second Olympic Games, Behan underwent another left knee surgery where he received the devastating news that he would have to retire from Gymnastics as he needed a total knee replacement.
+Ultimately, this would be the last competition Behan would compete in due to the left knee dislocation.
+After returning home from his second Olympic Games, Behan underwent another left knee surgery, where he received the devastating news that he would have to retire from Gymnastics as he needed a total knee replacement.
 Behan has taken all of his knowledge and experiences and transitioned into coaching and is currently the Head Junior National Coach of Austria.